Amar-Sri-MS/FunTools/dbgutils/bbv/README.md

 ## Usage
 The script currently allows performs histogramming for [basic block](https://en.wikipedia.org/wiki/Basic_block) It excludes any basic block exceeding an instruction count of 20.
+The script also allows for histogramming for function instruction count.
+The make target currently generates the histogram as a png for storage.

 The makefile can be modified for any MIPS64 ELF target.
 It currently works off a locally compiled FunOS-F1 binary